Looe Valley Trails

 You are conducting a survey by inviting folk to 'Have your say on the recommended Looe to Cremyll route' but I can't find adequate detail of the roads being used.
 As you know from my previous query in October, I am interested in the route(s) out of Looe.

-Jonty over 2 years ago
+Jonty about 3 years ago

 Hi, You say that details of the Looe to Cremyll route and potential enhancement opportunities are now available for comment.
 I’d like to provide feedback but the map provided does not appear to have any detail of the route(s) out of Looe.
 Where does it start and does it go up the hill of St Martin’s Road or up the Shutta or the Coastal path via the Wooldown or some other route?

-Jonty over 2 years ago
+Jonty about 3 years ago

 Where possible, please separate cyclists from pedestrians, it is a nightmare walking with dogs where cyclists are whizzing by.
 We need spaces where welll behaved dogs can run and have some freedom.
 It’s not reasonable to develop facilities then only allow dogs on leads, whilst giving priority to cyclists.
 Im very excited about the project and look forward to walking on these routes.
 I hope there will be poo bins and a good cafe on route.

-Walke over 2 years ago
+Walke over 3 years ago

 I'm supportive of the project and objectives it hopes to meet, I would like to see more off-road provision considered and proposed as young families with cycles/ strollers, dog walkers with multiple pets, groups of cyclists or runners for example do not have the facillity to alway mount a hedge to make way for passing traffic on narrow rural lanes.
 The safety considerations that extend to the A390 section and the more established routes will have to be supported effectively due to the speed and consideration (or lack of) that some road users exibt on these stretches of road if the investement in the project is gong to be valid and ultimately used by locals and visitors.

-KernowJen almost 3 years ago
+KernowJen over 3 years ago

 The idea of ‘multiuse trails’ sounds very good when applying for funding but in real life they really don’t work.
 As a mother of a horse riding daughter I know that horses hate bikes as they rush up behind them with no warning often causing horses to spook or bolt which can be very dangerous for riders.
 My husband and I are keen walkers often with the grandchildren but when walking on tracks or paths also used by bikes you can’t ever relax as you have to be constantly watching out in front and behind for bikes to ensure the kids or dogs don’t step out in front of a bike which could be lethal!
 On the other hand we do like cycling on dedicated bike trails with the grandkids especially if the trail is nice and flat with few inclines.
 I really think multiuse trails should be avoided on safety grounds.

-Jackie99 almost 3 years ago
+Jackie99 over 3 years ago

 So much of the trail appears to be on the road (the red route option).
 As a rambler and dog walker this is not very usable for me.
 I know it is not easy to provide off road routes but there will be more take up of the route if there are more off road options.

-Minch about 3 years ago
+Minch over 3 years ago

 Page last updated: 25 Oct 2022, 06:17 AM